thekoushikdurgas/appointmentbackend/docs/api/export.md

 ### POST /api/v2/exports/contacts/export - Create Contact Export

 Create a CSV export of selected contacts.
 Accepts a list of contact UUIDs and generates a CSV file containing all contact, company, contact metadata, and company metadata fields.
-Returns a signed temporary download URL that expires after 24 hours.
+The export is processed asynchronously in the background using Celery.
+Returns immediately with an export ID and job ID for tracking.

 **Headers:**